opsview/kubernetes-ansible-example/readme.md

 kubectl proxy --port=8080 --address='0.0.0.0' --accept-hosts='^*$'
 ```

 This permits access to the Kubernetes master's entrypoint on port 8080 from machines on the local network.
-You can background the proxy, letting you log out of the terminal session, by appending ' &' to the above command.

 Killing the kubectl proxy is done by finding the PID of the running kubectl process on the master node: